Minimum Age

 This must be completed online through the Learning Center every two years.
 May take up to two weeks to complete and you will not be able to attend any in-person activities until it is completed – please plan ahead!

-The official fitness test for soccer referees consists of two tests.
+The official FIFA Fitness Test – U.S. Refereeing Way for soccer referees consists of two tests.
 Test 1, Repeated Sprint Ability (RSA), measures the referee’s ability to perform repeated sprints over 40m.
 Test 2, Interval Test, evaluates the referee’s capacity to perform a series of high-speed runs over 75m interspersed with 25m walking intervals.

 - The time between the end of Test 1 and the start of Test 2 should be 6 to 8 minutes maximum.